Skip to content

 Grandstream DP752 + DP730 – Best Budget System

 For businesses that need the cheapest possible VoIP cordless phone that actually works reliably, the Grandstream combination is hard to beat.
-The DP752 base (£58) plus DP730 handset (£65-75) gives you a complete system for around £120 – and the DP730 has excellent battery life (40h talk, 500h standby).
+The DP752 base (£58) plus DP730 handset (£65-75) gives you a complete system for around £120.
+The DP730 also has excellent battery life (40h talk, 500h standby).

 What we like